armenstepanyan/js-tips/unit-test.md

 });
 ```

-#### spyOnProperty with observables
+#### spyOn with observables

-Incase if we have readonly observable for example and we can spy `subscribe` with a help of `spyOnProperty`
+In case if we have readonly observable for example and we can spy `subscribe` with a help of `spyOnProperty`

 ```ts
 export class UserData {